Archive: Year Two

 A personal essay on bipolar disorder, created before I knew I had it.

-WAVE 13
+wave 13

 i am feeling unwell